 PAST: These are Victorian false fronts.
 A fine egg and dart molding and polished granite adorn the Jones Building.
 The Long second-story facade is marked by a metal cornice and leaded glass windows.
 Edwin P. Long was a jeweler and real estate developer, and Walter “Candy Man” Jones satisfied the sweet tooth of many local residents with his confections.

-PRESENT: Still delivering on the promise of fun and whimsy, the Jones & Long Facades located at 510 and 514 West St. Germain Street are now home to the popular Cowboy Jack’s Saloon, the now-closed Invincible Costume shop, and Granite City Comics and Games.
+PRESENT: Still delivering on the promise of fun and whimsy, the Jones & Long Facades located at 510 and 514 West St. Germain Street are now home to the popular Cowboy Jack’s Saloon, the Sweet shop, and Granite City Comics and Games.

 11 6th Ave.
 North | 1925